Me-ghana/Me-ghana.github.io/_posts/2018-4-25-Coin-Counting.md

 </p>

 ### Step 2: Pre-process our image
-In Step 2, we we get our first taste of OpenCV algorithms.
+In Step 2, we get our first taste of OpenCV algorithms.
 This pre-processing was adapted from the [JeVois Python Dice Tutorial](http://jevois.org/tutorials/ProgrammerPythonDice.html).

 Let's continue our above code: